-We give a few numerical examples of the V+A algorithm approximation to bivariate functions.
-The approximation errors are measured in an equispaced mesh $\boldsymbol{Y}=\{\boldsymbol{y}_i\}_{1\le i \le K}$ with $K = 10 M$, that is, finer than the sample points.
+In \cite{Hokanson}, the multivariate V+A algorithm is applied for rational approximations on standard 1D or 2D domains.
+In this section, we provide numerical examples demonstrating the application of the multivariate V+A algorithm for polynomial approximation on 2D irregular domains, tensor product domains, and higher-dimensional domains ($d>2$).

-In Figure \ref{2D example}, we plot the results for approximating a function $f(x_{(1)},x_{(2)})=\sin(\frac{x_{(1)}^2+x_{(2)}^2+x_{(1)}x_{(2)}}{5})$ in a tensor-product domain using $M=N^2$ equispaced points.
-The Vandermonde method and the V+A method give the same error reductions for the first two iterations as illustrated in the right plot of Figure \ref{2D example}.
-However, the Vandermonde least-squares system quickly becomes highly ill-conditioned at higher degrees, causing the error of the Vandermonde method to stagnate at $\mathcal{O}(1)$.
-On the other hand, the multivariate V+A method gives a stable error reduction down to $10^{-10}$ for $N=500$.
+\begin{example} \textbf{(V+A Polynomial Approximation on 2D Tensor Product Domain)} In Figure \ref{2D example}, we plot the results of approximating a smooth function $f(x_{(1)},x_{(2)})=\sin(\frac{x_{(1)}^2+x_{(2)}^2+x_{(1)}x_{(2)}}{5})$ in a tensor-product domain using $M=N^2$ equispaced points\footnote{More details on the sampling complexity are discussed in Section \ref{Deterministic sample points}.}.
+The Vandermonde's least-squares system quickly becomes highly ill-conditioned at higher degrees, causing the error of the Vandermonde method to stagnate at $\O(1)$.
+On the other hand, the least squares approximation using the multivariate V+A method gives a stable error reduction\footnote{The approximation errors are measured in an equispaced mesh $\boldsymbol{Y}=\{\boldsymbol{y}_i\}_{1\le i \le K}$ with $K = 3 M$, that is, finer than the sample points.} down to $10^{-15}$ for $N=500$.
 Also, as shown in the middle plot of Figure \ref{2D example}, the error obtained from the multivariate V+A is small throughout the domain with no spikes near the boundary.
-This is because the discrete orthogonal basis generated by the Arnoldi orthogonalization is well approximated by the continuous orthogonal basis with $M=\mathcal{O}(N^2)$ points.
+This is because the discrete orthogonal basis generated by the Arnoldi orthogonalization is well approximated by the continuous orthogonal basis with $M=\O(N^2)$ points.